Khalilur Rahman (general): Bangladesh Army

-He had started his career by joining the Pakistan Army.
-During the Bangladesh Liberation War he was confined in West Pakistan and repatriated to Bangladesh in 1973 after its independence in 1971.
+He repatriated to Bangladesh in 1973 after its independence in 1971.
 He was the Director General of Bangladesh Rifles from 22 February 1974 to 31 October 1975.
-He was the director general during the Assassination of Sheikh Mujibur Rahman, the president of Bangladesh.
-He pledged allegiance to the new government on Bangladesh Radio after the assassination.
+On 15 May 1975, he was promoted to the rank of Major General.
+He was the director general during the Assassination of Sheikh Mujibur Rahman, the President of Bangladesh.
+He later stated that the BDR was ready for action but he chose not to follow through after he heard the three service chiefs pledge their loyalty on Bangladesh Radio.